jcooper-korg/AlarmPanel/README.md

 	* The Url of the file will be `/local/alarm_control_panel-card.js`, and the type is "JavaScript Module".
 	* If you are making local modifications to the file, you can add a version number to the end of the Url, like `/local/alarm_control_panel-card.js?v=3` and increment the number each time you make a change, to force it to use the new version instead of your browser cached version.
 * add the alarm panel to your lovelace view using a Manual card, with type set as `type: 'custom:alarm_control_panel-card'` and specify your alarm\_control\_panel entity as named in your configuration.yaml (e.g. `entity: alarm_control_panel.house`).
 See my [example AlarmLovelaceDashboard yaml configs](https://github.com/jcooper-korg/AlarmPanel/blob/master/ExampleConfig).
-* to use the countdown timer, you must install my modified manual alarm component as a custom component.
-Download the three files [from here](https://github.com/jcooper-korg/AlarmPanel/tree/master/manual), and copy them into a `custom_components/manual` subdirectory of your configuration directory (creating the directories as necessary).

 ## Card configuration options